keystonejs/keystone/docs/api/hooks.md

 For a more general overview of the concepts, patterns and function of the Keystone hook system, see the [hooks guide](/docs/guides/hooks.md).

+Note: For performance reasons relationships fields are not fully resolved by hooks, and will return an array of ids.
+To fetch data from a relationship field, a second query is required.
+To do this inside a hook function use the `keystone.executeQuery()` method.

 ## Hook types

 Hooks can be categories into three [types](/docs/guides/hooks.md#hook-type)